Nuosis/FM-AI/mesh_server/README.md

 ## Overview

 This system provides a modular, production-ready architecture for GenAI and RAG (Retrieval-Augmented Generation) applications.
-It consists of three main services:
+It consists of four main services:

 - **LLM Proxy & Dynamic Tool Execution:** Unified, secure proxy for LLM API requests and dynamic tool execution.
 - **Data Store:** Backend-agnostic vector database service for storing and retrieving embeddings and metadata.
 - **Docling RAG:** Document processing and knowledge extraction pipeline for chunking, embedding, and preparing documents for RAG.
+- **Mesh MCP Server:** Model Context Protocol server that provides unified access to all mesh server capabilities.

 Each service is designed to run independently, enabling flexible deployment and scaling.